Rimsha-Bashir/GHG-Emissions-Analytics-Pipeline/setup/setup.md

 10. go to git repo, pull from origin main,
 11. then, chmmod +x setup.sh
-12. run setup.sh bash file... to install all dependencies inside VM>bin/.
-Remember to logout then login for some changes to be updated!
+12. run setup.sh bash file... to install all dependencies inside VM>bin/. **Remember to logout then login for some changes to be updated!**

+13. Add service account keys to VM (locally) - It's convenient to make sure your json file is saved in a Home dir location.
+For example, create .gc in your home dir, add ghg-creds.json there...  then cd to that folder, do sftp ghg-capstone-vm and mkdir .gc, cd .gc then put ghg-creds.json.
+(Can I create a setup file for this as well?)

+Can also do this - locally.
+rimsh@LAPTOP-J29FGN6B MINGW64 ~
+$ scp ~/.gc/ghg-creds.json rimsha@de-zoomcamp:~/.gc/
+ghg-creds.json                                                                            100% 2346    72.6KB/s   00:00